pyrddlgym-project/pyRDDLGym-jax/README.md

 controller.evaluate(env, verbose=True, render=True)
 ```

-## Using the JAX Compiler as a Simulator
+## Changing the pyRDDLGym environment simulator backend to JAX

 The JAX compiler can be used as a backend for simulating and evaluating RDDL environments, instead of the usual pyRDDLGym one: